ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 ![interrogating scale](interrogating_scale.png)

 Interrogation will reveal the device’s [services and characteristics](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).
-For example, we’re expecting (hoping) to reveal a service containing a characteristic that holds the same reading on the kitchen scale’s display
+For example, we’re expecting (hoping) to find a service containing a characteristic that holds the same value as the kitchen scale’s display

 ![scale services](scale_services.png)